What you can do!

 -Resistant to chafer beetles

--Provides some resources to pollinators
+-Provides some but/ limited resources to pollinators

 -Drought tolerant